 The vast majority of banks and brokerage firms use DTC as a custodian to hold beneficially owned shares on their behalf.
 The names of the beneficial owners of shares are not listed in the company’s stock records.
 Instead, these shares are shown as owned by Cede & Co., the name used by DTC when holding shares on behalf of its participant banks and brokerages.
 Upon request, DTC can produce a list showing the shares held by individual banks and brokers.

-Because the names of beneficial holders are not listed in the company’s stock records the company does not know who they are, although it is possible to obtain their names if a beneficial holder consents.
-Beneficial holders who allow their names and contact information to be disclosed to the company are commonly called non-objecting beneficial owners or NOBOs.
-Shareholders who object to the company being given their name and contact information are referred to as objecting beneficial owners or OBOs.
+Because the names of beneficial holders are not listed in the company’s stock records, the company does not know who they are, although it is possible to obtain their names if a beneficial holder consents.
+Beneficial holders who allow their names and contact information to be disclosed to the company are commonly known as “non-objecting beneficial owners” (NOBOs).
+Shareholders who object to the company being given their name and contact information are referred to as “objecting beneficial owners” (OBOs).